Foreign leaders visit Ukraine to show their support on war's 3rd anniversary

 Kallas travels to Washington on Tuesday for talks with U.S. Secretary of State Marco Rubio.

+Ukrainian officials say they don’t trust Putin and suspect his motives.
+On Sunday, Russia launched its biggest single drone attack of the war, pounding Ukraine with 267 drones.

+And on Sunday, Russian Deputy Foreign Minister Sergei Ryabkov told the state TASS news agency that “quite a lot” of contact was ongoing between the Russian and American sides.

-Asked whether the U.S. administration is acting in the interests of Russia or Ukraine’s Western backers, she said: “If you look at the messages that come from the United States, then it’s clear that the Russian narrative is there very strongly represented.”
+Asked whether the U.S. administration is acting in the interests of Russia or Ukraine’s Western backers, EU chief diplomat Kallas said: “If you look at the messages that come from the United States, then it’s clear that the Russian narrative is there very strongly represented.”

 Kallas rejected Trump’s earlier inflammatory assertion that Zelenskyy was a dictator for not having held elections after his regular term expired last year, saying, “Russia hasn’t had elections in 25 years.”